Article

 Paper currencies lose their value over time as more money is created.
 Yet the supply of gold and other precious metals is strictly limited, and expensive investment is necessary to discover and extract more.
 They can therefore act as a diversifier for those with broad portfolios who want to add something different that isn’t necessarily correlated to the prices of other assets.

-Gold has performed remarkably well in 2024 to date, rising by over 20%.
+Gold has performed remarkably well in the past couple of years, rising by over 70% in sterling terms.
 The explanation lies in ongoing central bank buying, strong investment flows out of Asia and resilient consumer demand.
 There is also a favourable backdrop of falling interest rates across most major economies.

 Although gold is seen as a form of protection for investors it competes with other assets.
 When interest rates are high and rising, some investors are minded to sell gold – which pays no interest – and buy assets that do.
 At these times higher yields available in bonds, property or even shares might represent more appealing options, as do higher interest rates on cash.
 However, as investors anticipate interest rate falls there tends to be a better environment for bullion.

 More important recently is that demand has ramped up.
-Central banks, investors, and households in the East have recently emerged as heavy buyers of gold, notably in China as the end of the property bull market has triggered a major change in attitude towards it.
+Central banks, investors, and households in the East have recently emerged as heavy buyers of gold, notably in China.
 The renewed popularity is linked to the trend of deglobalisation and heightened geopolitical tensions as central banks increasingly crave a non-politicised reserve asset.
 As the world continues to fragment, this trend could continue.

 Finally, gold also tends to struggle when the US dollar is strong and benefit when it weakens.
 Bullion is priced in the US currency and a buoyant greenback tends to dampen buyers’ enthusiasm, especially in emerging markets where there is significant jewellery consumption.
-The dollar has been on the back foot in currency markets in recent months as investors increasingly price in a sharper trajectory of interest rate cuts from the US Federal Reserve.
+The dollar has been on the back foot in currency markets in recent months as investors anticipate interest rate cuts from the US Federal Reserve.

 Longer term, the prospect of interest rates falling further as inflation comes into line, continued strong central bank buying and the potential for greater geopolitical instability could be positive factors for the gold price.
-This makes it a useful diversifier in a world where many financial assets are correlated – i.e. they have a tendency to move up and down with one another.
+This makes it a useful as part of a diversified portfolio in a world where many financial assets are correlated – i.e. they have a tendency to move up and down with one another.
 However, gold is still vulnerable to the increasing competitiveness of returns on other financial assets, especially if interest rates remain higher than currently supposed.

 In the short term gold can also be highly volatile and unpredictable, which is why it is appropriate to hold only a modest amount in portfolios.
 Gold is a store of value rather than a productive asset, so it is generally regarded as less appealing during periods of stability and growth, particularly when interest rates look set to rise because it generates no income.